JALB-epsilon/Fine-tuning-NOs/README.md

 # Fine-tuning Neural-Operator Architectures for Training and Generalization

-This is the official implementation of the paper "Fine-tuning Neural-Operator Architectures for Training and Generalization".
+This is the official implementation of the paper

-> **Title:** Fine-tuning Neural-Operator Architectures for Training and Generalization

-> **Author(s):** Jose Antonio Lara Benitez, Takashi Furuya, Florian Faucher, Xavier Tricoche, and Maarten V de Hoop
+## Paper

+Benitez, J., Furuya, T., Faucher, F., Kratsios, A., Tricoche, X., & de Hoop, M. V. (2023).
+Out-of-distributional risk bounds for neural operators with applications to the Helmholtz equation. arXiv preprint arXiv:2301.11509.

 > **Source:** [arXiv preprint arXiv:2301.11509](https://arxiv.org/abs/2301.11509)

-> **Year:** 2023

 ## Get Started (Libraries)